milinisharma/milinisharma/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=milinisharma&label=Profile%20views&color=0e75b6&style=flat" alt="milinisharma" /> </p>

-- 🔭 I’m currently working on products related to Ed tech **products related to EdTech and engineering growth**

-- 🌱 I’m currently learning **Node.js, Express and Next.js**

-- 👯 I’m looking to collaborate on projects like Node **Task Tracker**

-- 🤝 I’m looking for help with Node.js & Angular-based projects **Backend integrations & advanced Angular features**

-- 👨‍💻 All of my projects are available at [(Work in progress — coming soon!)]((Work in progress — coming soon!))

-- 📝 I regularly write articles on [Notion, Medium](Notion, Medium)

-- 💬 Ask me about **Angular, React, Node, Java**

-- 📫 How to reach me **milinisharma@yahoo.com**

-- 📄 Know about my experiences [Coming Soon](Coming Soon)

-- ⚡ Fun fact **📚 I’m an avid reader — currently diving into *“The Laws of Human Nature”*.
-Fun twist: sometimes I end up debugging my code the same way I decode human behavior 😉**
+### 🌟 About Me

+🔭 Currently building cool stuff in EdTech and exploring ways to make engineering growth more impactful.

+🌱 On a learning journey with Node.js, Express, and Next.js — enjoying the challenge of expanding my backend superpowers.

+👯 Always up for collaborating on exciting projects (like a Node Task Tracker) where ideas turn into real solutions.

+🤝 Open to connecting with folks who share love for Node.js & Angular — especially when it comes to backend integrations or pushing Angular’s limits.

+👨‍💻 My projects are slowly finding their home online — (work in progress… but stay tuned!)

+📝 Occasionally put thoughts into words on Notion & Medium — tech, growth, and a sprinkle of curiosity.

+💬 Love geeking out about Angular, React, Node, and Java — but conversations don’t always have to be about code.

+📫 Best way to say hi: milinisharma@yahoo.com

+📄 A proper portfolio & experience page?
+That’s on the way — consider it “loading…” 🚀

+⚡ Fun fact: 📚 Currently hooked on “The Laws of Human Nature.”
+Turns out, debugging code feels oddly similar to decoding people’s behavior.
+Sweet, frustrating, but oh-so rewarding.

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->